lorenzladeplan/api_doc/index.md

         "status":"finished"
     }

-of if the analysis is started using the list argument, the response object is structured like this:
+or, if the analysis is started using the list argument, the response object is structured like this:

     {
         "data":{